Do you want to apply for a birth certificate in Kenya? In this article, we will take you through the process of getting a Kenyan birth certificate.

 Applying for a Birth Certificate as an Adult

 Adults with notification cards can visit the nearest District Birth and Death Registrar, armed with a copy of your National ID Card.
 The Officials will give the B1 form to fill.
-Baptism card and primary school certificates may be accepted in special circumstances.
+Baptism card and primary school certificates may be accepted in exceptional circumstances.
 A fee of Kshs 100 may apply.

 How to Register for a Birth Certificate on eCitizen

 The government of Kenya has made it more convenient to apply for a Birth Certificate from wherever you are.
-All you need is time to create an account on the ecitizen website and continue the registration process. the good thing about this is that you can do it from the comfort of your smartphone and complete all the money transactions and go pick it at Bishop House at your own time.
+All you need is time to create an account on the ecitizen website and continue the registration process.
+The good thing about this is that you can do it from the comfort of your smartphone and complete all the money transactions and pick it at Bishop House at your own time.

 All you need is for creating an account is your phone number, National ID Card Number, and an E-mail address.
-Upon successful registration, you will log in to your account and you will see several services that are available that you can request.
+Upon successful registration, you will log in to your account, and you will see several services that are available that you can request.
 Look at the image below for what to expect.

 Applying for a lost birth certificate in Kenya